akenofu/HackAllTheThings/docs/Security Architecture.md

 1. All network firewalls MUST be configured such that the default policy is DENY.
 2. Network firewall rules SHOULD deny egress by default.
-3. All external communication MUST be encrypted in transit using up to date protocals and ciphers.
+3. All external communication MUST be encrypted in transit using up to date protocols and ciphers.
 4. All internal communication SHOULD be encrypted in transit if possible.

 ### Data Handling and Isolation